ellaism/ellaism.org/roadmaps.md

   handle more transactions.
 * Port and maintain other developer tools for Ellaism chain, if needed.

-## Goverance System and Hard Forks
+## Governance System and Hard Forks

 Ellaism uses the bullet-proof goverance system – proof of work and hard/soft forks.
 Many would argue that an additional layer of democracy-like goverance